OPEA Documentation Generation

 Set Up the Documentation Working Folders

-You’ll need git installed to get the working folders set up:
+To begin, you’ll need git installed to get the working folders set up:

 • For an Ubuntu development system use: